traveltriangle/elasticsearch-ruby/README.md

 rake test:cluster:start
 ```

-To run tests against unreleased Elasticsearch versions, you can use the `rake elasticsearch:build`
+To run tests against unreleased Elasticsearch6 versions, you can use the `rake elasticsearch:build`
-Rake task to build Elasticsearch from the cloned source
+Rake task to build Elasticsearch6 from the cloned source
 (use `rake elasticsearch:update` to update the repository):

 **Note:** If you have gems from the `elasticsearch` family installed system-wide,